Resource figures are current as at 30 December 2014. Commentary is current as of January 2016

-Iron (Fe) is a metallic element which constitutes about 5% of the Earth's crust and is the fourth most abundant element in the crust.
+Iron (Fe) is a metallic element that constitutes about 5% of the Earth's crust and is the fourth most abundant element in the crust.
 Iron ores are rocks from which metallic iron can be economically extracted.
 The principal iron ores are hematite (Fe2O3) and magnetite (Fe3O4).

 Mining and processing hematite and magnetite ores

-High grade hematite ore is referred to as direct shipping ore (DSO) because it is mined and the ores go through a relatively simple crushing and screening process before being exported for use in steel making.
+High-grade hematite ore is referred to as direct shipping ore (DSO) because it is mined and the ores go through a relatively simple crushing and screening process before being exported for use in steel making.
 Australia's hematite DSO from the Hamersley region averages from 56% to 62% iron.
 Like hematite ores, magnetite ores require initial crushing and screening, but undergo a second stage of processing which relies on the magnetic properties of the ore and involves magnetic separators to extract the magnetite and produce a concentrate.
-Further processing involves the agglomeration1 and thermal treatment of the concentrate to produce pellets which can be used directly in blast furnaces, or in direct reduction steel making plants.
+Further processing involves the agglomeration1 and thermal treatment of the concentrate to produce pellets which can be used directly in blast furnaces or in direct reduction steel-making plants.
 The pellets contain 65% to 70% iron, which is a higher iron grade than hematite DSO currently being exported from the Hamersley region.
 Additionally, when compared to hematite DSO, the magnetite pellets contain lower levels of impurities, such as phosphorous, sulphur and aluminium.
 These magnetite pellets are premium products which attract higher prices from steel makers, offsetting the higher costs of production.

 Worldwide Production Trends